openedx/paragon/src/Card/README.md

 Gives any child `Card` components equal height with an appropriate gutter between cards.
 Each child `Card` component's width will be adjusted (e.g., become more narrow) to ensure all `Card` components fit within its parent's width.

-Note: This component A pass-thru from `react-bootstrap`
+Note: This component is a pass-thru from `react-bootstrap`.

 ```jsx live
 () => {